 Levelling: differential, trigonometric and GNSS-levelling.
 Angular measurements and introduction to gyrotheodolites.
-Distance measurements by taping, optical methods and EDM.
+Distance measurements by taping and EDM.
 Precision and accuracy of survey observations.
-Computations: polygon traverse and area, the first and second geodetic problem on the plane, trig sections, intersections, three-point resection and redundant observations, and co-ordinate transformations.
+Computations: polygon traverse and area, the first and second geodetic problem on the plane, trig sections, intersections, three-point resection and co-ordinate transformations.
 Route surveying: horizontal and vertical curves, earthwork computations.
 Routine procedures: setting out straight lines and right angles; measurement with obstructions; setting out surveys; and topographic surveys.
 Course Hours:3 units; H(3-3) Prerequisite(s):Engineering 319.

-Introduction to Geospatial Information Systems and Geographic Information Science, Georelational vector data model, object-based vector data model, raster data model, map projections, geodetic datums, co-ordinate systems, georeferencing, database design and management, query language, geometric transformations, vector data analysis, raster data analysis, spatial interpolation, terrain modelling and analysis, triangulated irregular network data model, path and network analysis, temporal GIS.
+Introduction to Geospatial Information Systems and Geographic Information Science, Georelational vector data model, object-based vector data model, raster data model, map projections, geodetic datums, co-ordinate systems, georeferencing, database design and management, query language, geometric transformations, vector data analysis, raster data analysis, spatial interpolation, terrain modelling and analysis, triangulated irregular network data model, path and network analysis.
 Course Hours:3 units; H(3-3) Prerequisite(s):Engineering 233.

 Familiarization with Geomatics engineering methodology and estimation.
 Classes and combination of mathematical models.
 Least squares method: parametric, condition and combined cases.
 Problem formulation and solution: theory of errors and adjustment of observations, analysis of trend, problems with a priori knowledge of the parameters, step by step methods, sequential solution methods, summation of normals.
 Introduction to univariate and multivariate statistical testing applied to Geomatics engineering problems.
 Course Hours:3 units; H(3-3) Prerequisite(s):Mathematics 211, Geomatics Engineering 333 and Engineering 319.